What are your normal hours of business?

 The life span of a unit varies greatly based on many factors, including amount of use, whether or not the unit was well maintained and the size of the unit.
 Typically, after 10 to 12 years, the cost of repair usually totals more than half the cost of a new system.
 At this point, it may be prudent to purchase a new unit instead of continuing to pay for repairs.

 What brands do you sell?

-David Gray Heating and Air is proud to carry several leading HVAC brands, including American Standard, Goodman, Carrier, Rheem, and David Gray Private Label.
+David Gray Heating and Air is proud to carry several leading HVAC brands, including American Standard, Goodman, Carrier, and Rheem.